Giants: Citizen Kabuto: Development

 When five members of Shiny Entertainment's MDK development team broke off to set up Planet Moon Studios in 1997 with software engineer, Scott Guest, they decided to make their first project fun and original, a game with graphics and gameplay unseen at that time.
 Nick Bruty, Bob Stevenson, and Tim Williams initially conceived the idea of pitting players as spacemen, pirates, and giants against each other and having fun.
 Initially projected for release in late 1999, the game suffered delays to its development largely due to the illness of their chief programmer, Andy Astor, who was suffering from stage IV mantle cell lymphoma in late 1999.
 The team realized they needed more resources and by 2000, they had hired two more programmers and an artist.
 Producing a next-generation game required them to keep up with 1998–2000's rapid advancement of technology, which resulted in further delays.
 The team upsized the graphic textures as they changed the graphical software to support NVIDIA graphics cards.
-Within a year after development started in 1999, the initial minimum graphics specification climbed from requiring Voodoo 1 graphics cards to those of the GeForce-series.
 Planet Moon deemed game engines available during development too restrictive and inappropriate for their requirements, and built their own.
 Called Amityville, it could support Glide, OpenGL, and Direct3D.
 The team used it to create the required "lush and vibrant" outdoor environments, and terrain deformation effects.

 Planet Moon designed the structure of the single-player mode to be a gradual learning process for the players; the game would introduce new command sets to the players as they progress, and encourage them to repeat using the new commands for that mission.
 From the start of the project, the team intended the controls to be simple, and mapped commonly used commands to a few keys.
 Focus groups consisting more than 25 testers went through this design to verify its ease.
 Planet Moon aimed for a complex artificial intelligence (AI); computer-controlled characters would evade shots and take cover.
 The enemy AI would plot its actions according to long-term goals.
 The development team consulted Mark Frohnmayer, lead programmer of the multiplayer game Tribes 2, for advice on implementing the multiplayer portion.
 To balance the characters in combat, Planet Moon focused on characteristics that could affect the fighting capabilities, instead of tweaking the damage output.
 The team faced a tight schedule, and abandoned several features initially in the game.
 Early designs allowed players to change the landscape; they could gorge out water channels and isolate segments of the land by playing as Reapers.
 The Kabuto character initially could bake mud into "mud shepherd" units and use them to defend its herd of food.